Point-symmetry pseudogroup, Lie reductions and exact solutions of Boiti-Leon-Pempinelli system: Integration of ordinary differential equations related to elliptic functions

 of the dependent variable~$\varphi$ by $\psi$ \cite[Section~20.6]{whit1927A} to the equation of the form~\eqref{eq:WeierstrassODEs}, where $\textsl{g}_2$ and $\textsl{g}_3$ are the invariants of the quartic polynomial~$F$ that are given by

 Since $\mathop{\rm Disc}_\varphi(F)=16\mathop{\rm Disc}_\psi(P)=256\Delta$, the polynomial $F$ has multiple roots if and only if the corresponding polynomial $P$ does.
-In other words, the degenerate cases of equations of the form~\eqref{eq:EllipticODEs} with~$F$ having simple roots correspond to the degenerate cases of equations of the form~\eqref{eq:WeierstrassODEs}.
+In other words, the degenerate cases of equations of the form~\eqref{eq:EllipticODEs} with~$F$ having simple roots correspond to those of equations of the form~\eqref{eq:WeierstrassODEs}.

 Therefore, if all the roots of the polynomial~$F(\varphi)$ are simple, the general solution of the equation~\eqref{eq:EllipticODEs} can be represented via the Weierstrass elliptic functions \cite[Section~20.6]{whit1927A},